Loading lesson…

 The big idea: today's AI is the fourth major wave, built on GPUs, internet-scale data, and the transformer.
 Knowing the cycle helps you see that hype is not new, but neither is real progress.

-What is the core idea behind "A Short History: From Expert Systems to Transformers"?
+What is the main idea of "A Short History: From Expert Systems to Transformers"?

-Which best describes the scope of "A Short History: From Expert Systems to Transformers"?
+Which action would help you apply "A Short History: From Expert Systems to Transformers" responsibly?